Graduate Certificate in Small Animal Medicine

 Approaches learned in module one will be developed, looking at recent advances in cardiology, endocrinology, neurology, urology and gastroenterology.

 Duration: 12 months.

 Next course: The next Grad.
-Cert. in Small Animal Medicine will begin in September 2018.
+Cert. in Small Animal Medicine will begin in September 2018 (subject to sufficient numbers).

 How to apply: Online applications are now open and will remain so until all places are filled.
 To access the application form please click here.

 Fees: Fees information